Table of Contents

 - Designate a movement corner with pillows for tumbling, a mini indoor swing, or balance tools

-- Replace some sitting furniture with options that allow movement – exercise balls, rocking chairs, floor cushions
+- Replace some sitting furniture with movement options – exercise balls, rocking chairs, floor cushions

-- Create an obstacle course using couch cushions, pillows, and blankets
+- Create obstacle courses using couch cushions, pillows, and blankets

 - Institute movement breaks between activities, especially screen time